 - Chest X-ray.
 It must be taken in the last 3 months.

-If your test results are positive, it means that clinical practice in Finland is not possible.
+If your test results are positive, your clinical practice in Finland is not possible.

-The results should be given clearly in English and must be send two weeks in advance to international relations secretary of your host faculty.
+The results should be given clearly in English and must be sent three weeks in advance to the contact persons mentioned in the health form.

 3. Please note:

-All students from below mentioned countries must send a max. three months old doctor's statement of a chest X-Ray at least two weeks before the arrival.
-The results should be given clearly in English!
+All students from below mentioned countries must send a doctor's statement of a chest X-Ray at least two weeks before their arrival.
+The doctor’s statement cannot be older than three months.
+The results should be given clearly in English.